-Site Manager replaced by less expensive agency staff.
+Site Manager to be recruited in 2022/23 with costs split with neighbouring Junior school.
 Reduction on catering expenditure to match income from UIFSM

 Positive cashflow position expected over next 12 months, large payments to creditors included in final accounts spread over next financial year.